-- 1. Owned and lived in a home or mobile home in Idaho that was your primary residence before April 15, 2010, and it isn't subject to a trust, life estate, or other interest. - 2.
-Met one or more of the following status requirements as of January 1, 2010: - Age 65 or older - Widow(er) - Blind - Fatherless or motherless child under 18 years of age - Former prisoner of war/hostage - Veteran with a 10% or more service-connected disability or receiving a pension from Veteran's Affairs (VA) for a nonservice-connected disability - Disabled as recognized by the Social Security Administration, Railroad Retirement Board, or Federal Civil Service. - 3.
-Had income of \$40,000 or less for 2009.
+- 1. Owned and lived in a home or mobile home in Idaho that was your primary residence before April 15, 2020, and it: - Isn't subject to a trust, life estate, or other interest - Doesn't have a reverse mortgage or home equity line of credit - 2.
+Met one or more of the following status requirements as of January 1, 2020: - Age 65 or older - Widow(er) - Blind - Fatherless or motherless child under 18 years of age - Former prisoner of war/hostage - Veteran with a 10% or more service-connected disability or receiving a pension from Veteran's Affairs (VA) for a non-service-connected disability - Disabled as recognized by the Social Security Administration, Railroad Retirement Board, or Federal Civil Service.
+If you're not covered by the listed agencies, then disabled as recognized by a public employee retirement system. - 3.
+Had combined income of \$45,756 or less for 2019.

-When you complete your application, include income reported to you and your spouse in 2009
+When you complete your application, include income reported to you and your spouse in 2019.